Open-ET/openet-ssebop/README.rst

 Maximum Daily Air Temperature (Tmax)
 ------------------------------------
-The daily maximum air temperature (Tmax) is essential for establishing the maximum ET limit (cold boundary) as explained in Senay et al. (2017)
+The daily maximum air temperature (Tmax) is essential for establishing the maximum ET limit (cold boundary) as explained in Senay et al., 2017.

 Default Asset ID: projects/usgs-ssebop/tmax/topowx_median_v0

 Land Surface Temperature
 ------------------------
 Land Surface Temperature (LST) is currently calculated in the SSEBop approach from Landsat Top-of-Atmosphere images by including commonly used calibration steps and atmospheric correction techniques.
 These include calculations for: (1) spectral radiance conversion to the at-sensor brightness temperature; (2) atmospheric absorption and re-emission value; (3) surface emissivity; and (4) land surface temperature.
-For additional information, users can refer to section 3.2 of the Methodology at `Senay et al., 2016 <http://www.sciencedirect.com/science/article/pii/S0034425715302650>`.
+For additional information, users can refer to section 3.2 of the Methodology in Senay et al., 2016.

 dT
 --